Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/feats/metal-carapace-roe.md

 The impulse lasts for 10 minutes, and you can [Dismiss](rules/actions/dismiss.md) this impulse.
 If you use this impulse again, any existing one ends.

 The metal is rusted and fragile.
 If you take damage from a critical hit, the metal shatters and the impulse ends.
-Level (+3) The shield's Hardness increases by 1, its HP by 4, and its BT by 2.

-*Source: RoE p.
+*Source: Rage of Elements p.
 30*
 %% #compendium/src/pf2e/roe #trait/impulse #trait/kineticist #trait/metal #trait/primal %%